Marvin Hagler vs. Roberto Durán: Aftermath

 Hagler then retained his title 4 more times, including victories over Roldan, over Hearns and John Mugabi before losing it on his final fight, to Ray Leonard on April 6, 1987.
 He retired with a record of 62 wins, 3 losses and 2 draws (ties), with 52 wins by knockout, after which he moved to Italy and became an actor, filming various movies in that European country and a commercial in the United States for Pizza Hut.
 He was inducted into the International Boxing Hall of Fame 14 years before Duran was, in 1993.

-On the other hand, Duran lost on his very next fight to Hearns and retired immediately after that, but he made several comebacks afterwards, including one where he actually realized his dream of becoming a four division world champion (albeit being the third one, not the first one as he'd been had he won against Hagler; Hearns and Leonard were boxing's first and second four division world champions, respectively) against Iran Barkley, fights with Vinny Paz and Hector Camacho (twice each; Duran lost to both twice each by decisions) William Joppy-a third-round technical knockout loss for Joppy's WBA world Middleweight title- and a rubber match with Leonard (they had beaten each other once each before).
+On the other hand, Duran lost on his very next fight to Hearns and retired immediately after that, but he made several comebacks afterwards.
+In 1989 he realized his dream of becoming a four division world champion (albeit being the third one, not the first one as he'd been had he won against Hagler; Hearns and Leonard were boxing's first and second four division world champions, respectively) winning the WBC middleweight title from Iran Barkley.
+Iran Barkley vs. Roberto Durán was named fight of the year by the magazine The Ring.
+Duran then had fights with Vinny Paz and Hector Camacho (twice each; Duran lost to both twice each by decisions) William Joppy-a third-round technical knockout loss for Joppy's WBA world Middleweight title- and a rubber match with Leonard (they had beaten each other once each before).
 Duran retired with 103 wins and 16 losses in 119 contests, 70 of those wins coming by knockout.
 Duran went on to record Salsa music albums as a singer and was in Argentina promoting one of his albums when he suffered a life-threatening car accident in 2000, which caused him to retire from boxing.
 In 2016, a movie about him, Hands of Stone, was released.
 That movie was based on a book about Duran written by American author Christian Giudice.
 Duran was inducted to the International Boxing Hall of Fame in 2007.

 On November of 2023, boxing magazine Ring Magazine published an online special edition, commemorating the fight on its 40-years anniversary.